galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 The next step of peptide identification is to decide which PSMs will be used for protein inference.
 Measured MS2 spectra never perfectly fit the theoretical spectra.
 Therefore, peptide search engines calculate a score which indicates how well the measured MS2 spectrum was fitting the theoretical spectrum.
 How do we decide which PSMs are likely true and which are false?

 In proteomics, this decision is typically done by calculating false discovery rates (FDRs).
 Remember that the database we were using for peptide-to-spectrum matching consisted not only of true proteins, but also the same number of "fake entries", the so-called decoys.
 Those decoys can now be used to estimate the number of false identifications in the list of PSMs.
-The calculation is based on a simple assumption: for every decoy protein identified with a given score, we expect on false positive with at least the same score.
+The calculation is based on a simple assumption: for every decoy protein identified with a given score, we expect one false positive with at least the same score.
 The false discovery rate is therefore defined as the number of false discoveries (decoy hits) divided by the number of false and correct discoveries (both target and decoy hits) at a given score threshold.

 To calculate FDRs, we first have to annotate the identified peptides to determine which of them are decoys.
 This is done with the tool ***PeptideIndexer*** {% icon tool %}.
 Additionally, we will calculate peptide posterior error probabilities (PEPs), because they are needed for the protein inference algorithm used by OpenMS.
 We will then filter for 1 % FDR and set the score back to PEP.